 In most cases, commercial general liability (CGL) policies cover claims for property damage, "advertising injury," and personal injury.
 One of the most common kinds of lawsuits against business owners is the so-called "slip and fall" case.
 A non-physical kind of injury, known as reputation harm, takes place when something a business owner says or does causes measurable damage to the commercial image of another company.

-There are multiple areas of coverage in a standard CGL policy, including protection against property damage, legal fees, adverse court judgments, court costs you are forced to pay during or after a trial, and more.
+There are multiple areas of coverage in a standard commercial general liability insurance maryland policy, including protection against property damage, legal fees, adverse court judgments, court costs you are forced to pay during or after a trial, and more.
 It's important to note the areas of coverage that are not typically included in a CGL policy, namely any claim arising from an illegal act on the business owner's part, or any act that can be considered intentionally harmful or malicious.

 Two other areas that aren't covered under the standard CGL policy are vehicle-related expenses sustained by the owner or the owner's employees while driving a company car or truck and which were the fault of the owner or employee-driver.
 Nor will a CGL cover on-the-job claims for injuries made by company employees.

 For most companies, state laws require that they carry business insurance of one kind or another.
 Always check with local ordinances to make sure you're in compliance with local regulations.
-Just as individual motorists must have basic coverage to own and operate a personal vehicle, nearly every business in the U.S. needs business insurance.
+Just as individual motorists must have basic coverage to own and operate a personal vehicle, nearly every business in the U.S. needs business insurance especially in maryland.

 If you hire employees, for example, a workers comp. policy is a necessity.
 It will protect owners against losses arising from on-the-job worker injuries and accidents.
 One advantage of workers comp. insurance, for owners, is that it prevents employees from suing an owner directly in the event of an injury.
 Additionally, a company with paid workers is required to have unemployment insurance.